Georgia ALS Hearings

 - Blood Alcohol Testing - Did you refuse chemical testing, or was your blood alcohol concentration (BAC) above the legal limit?

 - Proper Test Administration - Did the officer administer the test correctly?

-However, this administrative hearing is governed by civil rules of evidence, and the burden of proof is not beyond a reasonable doubt.
-Instead, it is based on the preponderance of evidence (a much lower burden than in the criminal court).
+It is important to note that ALS Appeals are by the rules of civil procedure, and as such, the burden of proof is not the “beyond a reasonable doubt” standard used in criminal cases.
+Instead, the burden of proof is the “preponderance of the evidence” standard, which a much lower burden.
 After the hearing ends, you will receive a formal decision within five working days.